rohanmaddamsetti/PCN-db-pipeline/README.md

 - Memory: 16GB minimum
 - Time: ~2 week for full pipeline: 3 days for Illumina short-read data download, and a few days for PCN estimation on HPC.

-This pipeline can be run locally or on Duke Compute Cluster (DCC).
-DCC or your high-performance computing cluster (HPC) is recommended,
-due to the large amount of FASTQ sequencing data downloaded for PCN estimation.
+This pipeline can be run locally or on an HPC like the Duke Compute Cluster (DCC).
+An HPC environment with SLURM is required, due to the large amount of FASTQ sequencing data downloaded for PCN estimation.

-## Setup

-### Notes before setting up the pipeline.
+## Notes before setting up the pipeline

 This pipeline should be run on a Linux HPC system with a SLURM job manager.
 The pipeline *can* be run on MacOS (we wrote and debugged most of the pipeline on MacOS) using the command “python PCN_pipeline.py”; however, we recommend that users *only* run the pipeline on MacOS for debugging or testing individual stages for the following reasons:
 1) Several stages of the pipeline submit thousands of HPC jobs in parallel to speed up computation, and this is not possible on a laptop.
 2) The SRA data download is substantial– ~15TB of sequencing reads – and so a full download is not possible.

+## Setup

 1. Create project structure by downloading or cloning this github repository.
 Alternatively, create a new top-level project directory